shaik1002/biggitlabbomb/doc/development/ee_features.md

 **For EE components that need different results for the same computed values, we can pass in props to the CE wrapper as seen in the example.**

+- **EE Child components**
+  - Since we are using the asynchronous loading to check which component to load, we'd still use the component's name, check [this example](#extend-vue-applications-with-ee-vue-components).

 - **EE extra HTML**
-  - For the templates that have extra HTML in EE we should move it into a new component and use the `ee_else_ce` import alias
+  - For the templates that have extra HTML in EE we should move it into a new component and use the `ee_else_ce` dynamic import

 #### Extend other JS code